AdamGoldsmith/ansible-exam/README.md

 # EX407 training material

-Set of playbooks created to train for Ansible EX407 exam using this [online sample exam](https://www.lisenet.com/2019/ansible-sample-exam-for-ex407/)
+Set of playbooks created to train for Ansible EX407 exam using this [online sample exam](https://www.lisenet.com/2019/ansible-sample-exam-for-ex407/) by Tomas of [Lisenet blog](https://www.lisenet.com/)

 ## Preparation